kai-maru9/MMAccel/README.md

 # NordGeits Note

 Simply said, this is an MMD plugin that allows you to set keybinds.
-Written in Rust (Not l33tcode which is sad), I already explained what it does.
-This is a translation effort, primarily using DeepL.
+This is a translation effort, primarily using DeepL and testing what the shortcuts do.
 If you actually do know japanese, contributing is highly appreciated.
 There are no releases yet.
 With the exception of the copy of MikuMikuDance included in the folders, this program has an MIT license, allowing anyone to modify and tinker with the program.
 This translation effort is by default licensed with this too but it's like a fork and idc

-A new discovery has been made.
 There's only two json files to edit to translate the main content.
-This project will now focus on that.

 # MMAccel